Haller Nutt: Career

 He suffered large financial losses during the American Civil War due to the destruction of his cotton fields and real estate.
 However, General Grant spared the Winter Quarters plantation because Nutt was pro-Union.
 Nevertheless, the expropriation of stores and supplies by the Union and Confederate armies led to the foreclosure on Nutt's plantations in Louisiana.
-After the war, he filed documents with the federal government that would compensate for the loss of assets due to the Union army.
+After the war his son, Prentiss Nutt, lobbied in favor of a bill that would partially compensate the Nutt family for the loss of assets due to the Union army.

 According to Haller Nutt's listed property in 1860, he owned 42,947 acres and 800 slaves.